tzlion/frogtool/README.md

 You will need to have a Python interpreter installed, this was developed against version 3.10 & should at least work with this and later versions.
+In order to use the thumbnail generation functionality you will additionally need to have Pillow installed.
 Then either
 * If you have .py files associated with your interpreter, you can double click and run it
 * Otherwise, run it on the command line as follows: